 14 Lucky Foods You Should Eat for a Prosperous New Year

-1. Doughnuts for the Year Coming Full Circle
+1. Donuts for the Year Coming Full Circle

 2. Black-Eyed Peas for Southern Superstition

-If you're attending a New Year's celebration in the South, chances are you'll be served black-eyed peas prepared with pork, celery, and onion.
+If you're cooking a New Year's dinner in the South, chances are you'll serve black-eyed peas prepared with pork, celery, and onion.
 Also known as Hoppin' John, the traditional dish has been consumed for luck for more than 1,500 years.
 They got their start as being part of the Jewish New Year, Rosh Hashanah.
 The little legumes—a fancy term for the plant family peas and beans come from—in this dish also pack fiber and vitamin A, so you can stick to your healthy resolutions, too.

 3. Long Soba Noodles for Longevity